Gaia EDR3 proper motions of Milky Way dwarfs I: 3D Motions and Orbits: Results and discussion

-Based on Gaia DR2, \citet{fritz18Gaia} and \citet{simon18Gaia} noticed that dSph locations are excessively concentrated near their pericenters, which is at odd for satellites that are expected to lie mostly near their apocenters. \citet{fritz18Gaia} argued that this effect may be caused by the existence of non-detected ultra faint dwarfs, mostly those lying beyond 100 kpc.
-The problem is also less pronounced when considering high MW mass \citep[see their Figure 5 and Figure 1, respectively]{fritz18Gaia,hammer20Orbital}.
-If persistent, the dSph excess near pericenter may challenge their commonly assumed nature as long-lived MW satellites since such a realization would be associated to a very small probabilities especially for moderate MW mass \citep[P$\sim$ 2 $10^{-7}$ for MW mass $\le$ $10^{12}$ $M_{\odot}$]{hammer20Orbital}. \\
+Based on Gaia DR2, \citet{fritz18Gaia} and \citet{simon18Gaia} noticed that dwarf galaxy locations are excessively concentrated near their pericenters, which is at odd for satellites that are expected to lie mostly near their apocenters. \citet{fritz18Gaia} argued that this effect may be caused by the existence of non-detected ultra faint dwarfs, mostly those lying beyond 100 kpc.
+The problem is also less pronounced when considering high MW mass \citep[see their Figure 5 and Figure 1, respectively]{fritz18Gaia,Hammer2020}.
+If persistent, the dwarf galaxy excess near pericenter may challenge their commonly assumed nature as long-lived MW satellites since such a realization would be associated to a very small probabilities especially for moderate MW mass \citep[P$\sim 2 \times 10^{-7}$ for MW mass $\le$ $10^{12}$ $M_{\odot}$]{Hammer2020}. \\

-Here we try to reevaluate these statistics using Gaia EDR3 data and by accounting for possible biases linked to the observability of dSphs at larger distances.
-Indeed, one may consider that we are only able to see the closest dSphs, which then could be those close to their pericenters.
-Following \citet{hammer20Orbital} we first define the orbital phase probability:
+Here we try to reevaluate these statistics using Gaia EDR3 data and by accounting for possible biases linked to the observability of dwarf galaxies at larger distances.
+Indeed, one may consider that we are only able to see the closest dwarf galaxies, which then could be those close to their pericenters.
+Following \citet{Hammer2020} we first define the orbital phase probability:

-to estimate the chance for a dSph to be close to its pericenter.
-In Equation~\ref{eq:orbitphase}, $t_\mathrm{peri}$ is the orbital time for reaching or leaving the pericenter from the dSph's current position (whichever is shorter), and $t_\mathrm{peri-apo}$ is the time to complete half an orbit.
-We further limit the volume and distance to 300 kpc because beyond this, many dSphs would have been hard to be detected. \\
+to estimate the chance for a dwarf galaxy to be close to its pericenter.
+In Equation~\ref{eq:orbitphase}, $t_\mathrm{peri}$ is the orbital time for reaching or leaving the pericenter from the dwarf galaxy's current position (whichever is shorter), and $t_\mathrm{peri-apo}$ is the time to complete half an orbit.
+We have used the calculated dwarf orbits from the publicly available code galpy \citep{bovy15galpy} for deriving the time spent to reach the pericenter, as well as that from apocenter to pericenter.
+We further limit the volume and distance to 300 kpc because beyond this, most dwarf galaxies would have been hard to be detected \citep{Simon2019}.
+It leads to change $t_\mathrm{peri-apo}$ in Equation~\ref{eq:orbitphase} by the time taken from pericenter to min(apocenter, 300 kpc):

+In the following, we examine the properties of complete subsamples using the probabilities based on Equation~\ref{eq:orbitphase2}.
+Non-parametric Kolmogorov-Smirnov tests presented in Figure~\ref{fig:prob_peri} are made by comparing the cumulative probabilities calculated from Equation~\ref{eq:orbitphase2} to those expected in the null hypothesis, which represents a random distribution of time between $t_\mathrm{peri}$ and $t_\mathrm{peri-min(apo,300kpc)}$. \\